-The third and current phase of work for NJRPE focuses on providing technical assistance to local New Jersey young people, organizations, and advocates in the formation and facilitation of regional collaborations designed to reduce the exposure of cis and trans girls and gender-expansive young people to sexual violence.
+The third and current phase of work focuses on providing technical assistance to local New Jersey young people, organizations, and advocates in the formation and facilitation of regional collaborations designed to reduce the exposure of cis and trans girls and gender-expansive young people to sexual violence.
 This is done by increasing their advocacy and leadership skills through the incorporation of customized girl-led program models.
 Through technical assistance and training provided by a team of nationally-recognized experts, the “Core Team” will support collaborations with building the capacity of current New Jersey organizations and will provide opportunities for the engagement of new organizations and individuals in this work.
 These “girl”-led and informed approaches address topics like adultism, intersectionality, and adaptive leadership.
 Throughout this process, a Youth Advisory Committee works alongside our Core Team to ensure our approaches are in line with their needs.

 This project is supported by the Centers for Disease Control and Prevention via Rape Prevention Education grant funds, administered by the NJ Department of Children & Families, Division on Women.

 NJJCG Funding Application

 NJJCG Proposal Writing & Budget Creation Workshop Slides

 Dr. Shabnam Javdani, Associate Professor and Associate Director – New York University Prison Education Program and ROSES Program

 Dr. Linda Lausell-Bryant, Clinical Associate Professor, Master Teacher